elhakimyasya/Matericons/README.md

 Matericons is a collection of Open Source SVG Icons.
 Each icon has been optimized and designed following the design guidelines.

+See the complete list of icons at [Materia X2](https://materiax.elcreativeacademy.com/p/icon-sets.html).

 ## Contributing

 First of all, thank you for taking your time to contribute!